Hossein Mortezaeian Abkenar

 Hossein Mortezaeian Abkenar (حسین مرتضاییان آبکنار; born 1967) is an Iranian writer and screenwriter.

 Life

-Hossein Mortezaeian Abkenar was born in Tehran.
-Abkenar received Bachelor of Arts in performing arts from University of Tehran.
+Abkenar was born in Tehran.
+Abkenar received a Bachelor of Arts in performing arts from University of Tehran.
 During Iran-Iraq war, he did his military service near border where affected his novel's atmosphere.

-He was one of writers of the screenplay for the film No One Knows about Persian Cats, directed by Bahman Ghobadi and awarded the Special Jury Prize in the Un Certain Regard section at the 2009 Cannes Film Festival.
+He co-authored the screenplay for the film No One Knows about Persian Cats, directed by Bahman Ghobadi and awarded the Special Jury Prize in the Un Certain Regard section at the 2009 Cannes Film Festival.
 Abkenar's books are banned from sale and publication in Iran.

 Awards

-His first novel, Scorpion on the Steps of Andimeshk Train Station, or Blood’s Dripping From This Train, received the 2007 Hooshang Golshiri Literary Award for 'Best First Novel', and the Mehregan Award for the best novel of the year, as well as the Vaav Award for the year's most unique novel.
+His first novel, Scorpion on the Steps of Andimeshk Train Station, or Blood's Dripping From This Train, received the 2007 Hooshang Golshiri Literary Award for "Best First Novel", and the Mehregan Award for the best novel of the year, as well as the Vaav Award for the year's most unique novel.